-Lime 101 Plaster Workshop with Tim White
+Lime Plaster Intensive with Tim White

 At the School of Constructive Arts we combine hands-on education with detailed instruction to empower people to build resilient homes and communities that are healthy for people and the environment.
 Our goal is to offer robust classroom education in parallel to hands-on experience in a range of construction methodologies.
 In addition to the expertise shared by Tim, we may informally cover compressed earth block construction and other regenerative design topics.
 Take your education off-line and off-grid.
 Learn the ancient art and cutting edge science of building with the earth.